ezy/express-api-gateway/README.md

 # ⛩️ Node Express Docker API Gateway

-A simple lightweight API gateway that will run in a docker container, authenticate using a JWT strategy and then proxy all `req.url` strings to the specified proxy URL.
+A simple lightweight API gateway that will run in a docker container, authenticate using a JWT strategy and then conditionally auto-generate routes from config or proxy all `req.url` strings to the specified proxy URL.
 Great for micro-service architecture and abstracting your security layer away from your primary app if required.

 ## Installation